TechBlip-LLC/web-link-extractor/README.md

 ## Acknowledgments

 Some sections of this code were generated with the assistance of AI tools.
 These contributions were reviewed and integrated by the project creator(s).

+## TODO

+- **Fix domain name issue**: The app is returning "localhost" instead of the real domain name in some cases.

 ## License